-Finding your bloodline can prove to be as fulfilling as it is time-consuming.
-However, each step will bring you that much closer to understanding your family and yourself better.
+Finding your bloodline can prove to be as fulfilling as it is time-consuming, and each step will bring you closer to understanding your family and yourself better.
 To paraphrase the cliche, it is in knowing where you're coming from that you can determine where you're going.
 Besides talking to your relatives and perusing pictures and documents, you may have to expand your efforts and explore national archives, online genealogy websites and even genomic testing.

 Write down what you already know about the births and deaths in the family.
 Gather as much information as you can through talking to your family members and other relatives.
 Record these memories and facts in video, audio or written format; you can go over this documentation later and save it for future generations as a family heirloom.
 Use this information to begin a family tree.
 If gaps exist and information is missing, you will have to find other means of discovering more.